 When you’re fasting, you’ll see that hunger might not always be the main problem, the lack of actually chewing and tasting food can be quite hard too.

-So, if you prepare your body to be in ketosis faster, some of the difficulty you’ll experienced when transitioning to it we’ll appear earlier and might facilitate the fast.
+So, if you prepare your body to be in ketosis faster, some of the difficulty you’ll experience when transitioning to it we’ll appear earlier and might facilitate the fast.

 How to prepare for a prolonged fast?

-But that means no vegetables broth for example, plain, simple, fast.
+But that means no vegetable broth, for example, plain, simple, fast.
 What you need to do before a fast is first to get used to spending extended periods without eating.
 You first have to try intermittent fasting, meaning you don’t eat anything from dinner until lunch.

-During that time, you water fast.
+During that time you water fast.
 If you can’t do it and feel bad around 9 o’clock, eat something.
 And try to beat this time the next day.
-Even if you’re used to getting breakfast, you should be able to fast for 16 to 18h in a week.
+Even if you’re used to getting breakfast, you should be able to fast for 16 to 18h after a week.

 After that, try not eating for 24 hours.
 Water fast from 8 pm to 7 pm the next day.
 Again, gradually extend this period until you reach 24h if you can’t do it on the first try.
 Once you’re able to do all this, you’ll have some habit of smaller fasts and that will be a great help for a longer one!

-The week before the fast, try not to indulge into alcohol or high carbs, try to eat some of the food I talked about here and, as I said before, keep it low carb and easy to digest.
-You can also have some dairies like yoghourt which is good for gut bacteria.
+The week before the fast, try not to indulge in alcohol or high carbs, try to eat some of the food I talked about here and, as I said before, keep it low carb and easy to digest.
+You can also have some dairies like yogurt which is good for gut bacteria.